palewire/go-big-with-github-actions/docs/scraper.md

     steps:
 ```

 Think of Actions as renting a blank computer from GitHub.
-In order to use it, you will need to install the latest version of whatever language you are using, as well as any corresponding package managers and libraries.
+To use it, you will need to install the latest version of whatever language you are using, as well as any corresponding package managers and libraries.

-Because these Actions are used so often, GitHub has a [marketplace](https://github.com/marketplace?type=actions) where you can find pre-packaged steps for common task.
+Because these Actions are used so often, GitHub has a [marketplace](https://github.com/marketplace?type=actions) where you can find pre-packaged steps for common tasks.

-The `checkout` action clones our repository onto the server so that all subsequent steps can access to it.
-We will need to do this so that we can save our the scraped data back into the repo at the end of the workflow.
+The `checkout` action clones our repository onto the server so that all subsequent steps can access it.
+We will need to do this so that we can save the scraped data back into the repo at the end of the workflow.

 {emphasize-lines="13-14"}
 ```yaml